Exams can feel like a lot of pressure – and that pressure can sometimes lead to mistakes. Don’t worry, we’re here to help!

 3. Scrambling on the day

 The trick to feeling prepared on the day is actually preparing the day before.
-Triple check your assessment details in the LMS, and make sure you have everything you need.
+Triple check you have everything you need and put it in one place ready to go.

 4. Going blank during your assessment

 You might know the feeling.
-Everything seems to go a little fuzzy and even though you know the answer, you just can’t quite remember it.
+Everything seems to go a little fuzzy, and even though you know the answer somewhere in your brain, you just can’t quite remember it.

-Often, the best option is to move on to the next question and come back to it later.
-Find one you’re confident about, it’ll get your thinking back on track.
-If can’t skip the first question, try jotting down what you do know on a spare piece of paper.
+Often the best option is to move onto the next question and come back to it later.
+If you can’t skip the first question, try jotting down what you do know on a spare piece of paper.
 Ask yourself questions to help you focus and try looking at the big picture.

-Try to relax your thoughts or take a few seconds to practise mindfulness.
-For example, close your eyes and picture a beautiful, peaceful place – breathe slowly and deeply – repeat a calming word until you start to relax.
+Try to relax your thoughts or take a few seconds to practice mindfulness.
+For example, close your eyes and picture somewhere peaceful and take some deep breaths.

-Getting a good night’s sleep in the lead up to assessments is critical.
-It’ll reduce that foggy feeling and you’ll focus a lot better on the task at hand than if you stayed up until 2 a.m. cramming the night before.
+Getting a good night’s sleep in the lead up to assessments is also critical.
+It’ll reduce that foggy feeling and you’ll focus a lot better on the task at hand than if you stayed up until 2 am cramming the night before.

 5. Running out of time

-No matter which type of question you’re answering, whether it be essay, multiple choice or short answer, the most critical factor you’ll have to take into account is time.
+No matter which type of question you’re answering, the most critical factor you’ll have to take into account is time.

-If you’re running out of time, write your answers in dot points so the assessor can understand your reasoning – you’ll at least receive some marks for your efforts.
-Prioritise your responses based on their mark value when dividing up your remaining time.
-Head to Acheive@Uni for more exam time management strategies.
+If you’re running out of time, write your answers in dot points so the assessor can understand your reasoning – you can at least hope for some marks for your efforts.
+It’s a good idea to prioritise your responses based on their mark value when dividing up your remaining time.

 6. Misunderstanding the question

 Exam questions can seem tricky.
-Often, it’s because they’ve been read with haste.
-Consider the way the question is worded.
-Look for things such as double negatives and if the question contains clues.
+Often this is because they’ve been read too quickly.
+Take a moment to consider the way the question is worded, making sure to look for things like double negatives and if the question contains clues.

-Underline important elements of the question, and reread it several times to make sure you’re interpreting it correctly.
+Underline important elements of the question and reread it several times to make sure you’re interpreting it correctly.
 Use a process of elimination and return to the question once you’ve written your answer to confirm you haven’t gone off on a tangent.
-Find more useful tips online with Achieve@Uni.

 7. Being unsure how to approach the question

-The methodology for short answer and essay questions in exams is simple: read, plan, structure and write – check out this Achieve@Uni resource for a breakdown of each step.
+The methodology for short answer and essay questions in exams is simple: read, plan, structure and write.

 For multiple choice questions, if you have difficulty determining the correct answer, try eliminating the options you know are incorrect and focusing on what remains.